HenryDayHall/CORSIKA8/README.md

 ## Installation

-CORSIKA 8 is tested regularly at least on gcc7.3.0 and clang-6.0.0.
-Additional software prerequisites: eigen3, boost, cmake, g++, git.
+CORSIKA 8 is tested regularly via gitlab-CI using recent gcc and clang versions.
+Additional software prerequisites: cmake, g++, git.
-However, eigen3 is shipped in ThirdParty directory, so any installation on the system is optional.
+Furthermore, eigen3, boost, catch2, spdlog are shipped in the ThirdParty directory, so an installation on the system is optional.
-In case one wants to use Pythia 8 for particle decays or to simulate showers in a proton environment, Pythia has to be installed on your system and switched ON in CMakeLists.txt.
-We test with Pythia version 8.235.
+Also Pythia 8, CONEX and PROPOSAL are distributed in the ThirdParty folder.
+You may also install those packages on your system and use those; we test with Pythia version 8.235.

 On a bare Ubuntu 18.04, just add:
 ```